kun-2023/Deep-Learning-Image-Classification-Project-on-Brain-Cancer-/README.md

 ## Case Description
 The purpose is to train a model to classify X-ray image of three brain cancers.
 They are brain glioma, brain Menin, and brain tumor.
 For each of the brain cancers, there are 2004 images to train the model.

+## Technology
-## Technology: Python, Tensorflow, Keras
+Python, Tensorflow, Keras
-## Data Science Method: Image Display, Deep Learning Modeling, Confusion Matrix, Multi-class Evaluation.
+## Data Science Method
+Image Display, Deep Learning Modeling, Confusion Matrix, Multi-class Evaluation.

 ## The first 40 sample images from training files